How to integrate the IAM Decentlab device with TTN on akenza

 Office occupancy monitoring

-Heating, ventilation and air conditioning (HVAC) control: for good indoor air quality and energy savings
+Heating, ventilation, air conditioning (HVAC) control: for good indoor air quality and energy savings

 State-of-the-art CO2 and VOC (volatile organic compounds) sensors